LemurDaniel-Solutions/BICEP__Naming-Module/README.md

 ### Naming maintained at one place

-This approach ensures that one or multple Naming-Conventions are maintained in one central Naming-Module, that can be used and implemented by any other modules.
+This approach ensures that one or multiple Naming-Conventions are maintained in one central Naming-Module, that can be used and implemented by any other modules.

-### Consistent naming accross modules
+### Consistent naming across modules

 Since Naming is implemented in one central Naming-Module and not different modules, consistent naming is ensured by every module implementing it.